-Many MBA applicants feel that they are purchasing a brand, but the educational experience at business school is crucial to your future, and no one will affect your education more than your professors.
-Each Wednesday, we profile a standout professor as identified by students.
-Today, we focus on Katherine Schipper from Duke University’s Fuqua School of Business.
+Many MBA applicants feel that they are purchasing a brand when they choose a business school.
+However, the educational experience you will have is what is crucial to your future, and no one will affect your education more than your professors.
+Today, we focus on Katherine Schipper from the Duke University Fuqua School of Business.

-For more information about Duke Fuqua and 13 other top-ranked business schools, check out the mbaMission Insider’s Guides.
+For more information about the Duke University Fuqua School of Business and 16 other top-ranked business schools, check out our free mbaMission Insider’s Guides.